aseichter2007/ClipboardConqueror/readme.md

 put your key into 0openAiKey.json and invoke with |||$$| or change the default in 0endpoints.json.
 Kobold and local AI are not required to use Clipboard Conqueror, but it requires paid openAi api credit to use their service.
 OpenAi access has been included to ensure anyone can master prompting with my tools, on a budget that fits their current hardware.
 If CC really gets rolling and meets my needs, I will host a dedicated cluster of my own to ensure free access for anyone, on secure and transparent terms with the excess.
 AI will change everything at an incredible rate, everyone deserves the best tools we can get our hands on in these trying times.

-Please help me share clipboard conqueror with everyone.
+Please help me share Clipboard Conqueror with everyone.

 Copy, Conquer, Paste.
 --------